rust-embedded/book/src/c-tips/index.md

 [conditional compilation]: https://doc.rust-lang.org/reference/conditional-compilation.html

 The conditional compilation will only apply to the next statement or block.
-If a block can not be used in the current scope then then `cfg` attribute will need to be used multiple times.
+If a block can not be used in the current scope then `cfg` attribute will need to be used multiple times.
 It's worth noting that most of the time it is better to simply include all the code and allow the compiler to remove dead code when optimising: it's simpler for you and your users, and in general the